 The new annual reporting metrics will be included in Q2 2025 utility reports.

+The SAG Reporting Group agreed upon changes to the frequency and reporting location for certain metrics affected by 2026-2029 Energy Efficiency Plan Stipulations between Program Administrators and stakeholders.
+Changes are effective January XX, 2026.

 Final “Income Qualified Health and Safety Reporting Principles Policy” from Policy Manual Version 3.0, Section 6.9: